codurance/site/src/_posts/2020-07-10-how-to-customise-any-website.md

 If you install this extension it will allow you to run your own scripts after the page has loaded.

-Tampermonkey can be obtained from (https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)[Tampermonkey Extension]
+Tampermonkey can be obtained from [Tampermonkey Extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)

 ## A Useful Example

 Codurance is a dynamic company and the staff numbers fluctuate (trending up over time).
-Our website shows the current staff (https://codurance.com/about-us/our-people/)[Our People]
+Our website shows the current staff [Our People](https://codurance.com/about-us/our-people/)

 I would like to know at a glance how many people do we currently have.